Sound of the Underground (song)

-"Sound of the Underground" is the debut single of British-Irish pop group Girls Aloud, later featured on their debut album of the same name.
-The song was written by Miranda Cooper, Brian Higgins, and Niara Scarlett, and produced by Higgins and his production team Xenomania.
+"Sound of the Underground" is the debut single by British-Irish pop group Girls Aloud, and later featured on their debut album of the same title.
+The song was written by Miranda Cooper, Brian Higgins and Niara Scarlett, and produced by Higgins and his production team Xenomania.
 Following Girls Aloud's formation on the ITV1 reality television show Popstars: The Rivals, "Sound of the Underground" was released 16 days later, on 16 December 2002.
-Commercially, the song was an immediate success.
-It became the year's Christmas number one in the UK, spending four consecutive weeks atop of the charts in total.
-The song also reached number one in Ireland and peaked within the top forty in Australia, Belgium, the Netherlands, Sweden and Switzerland.
+Commercially, it was an immediate success; it became the year's Christmas number one in the UK, spending four consecutive weeks atop the chart.
+It also reached number one in Ireland and peaked within the top forty in Australia, Belgium, the Netherlands, Sweden and Switzerland.

 The music video was recorded in an empty London warehouse days after Girls Aloud were formed.
 The song has been performed by Girls Aloud in a number of live appearances including Popstars: The Rivals and each of Girls Aloud's concert tours.
 Critically appreciated for its juxtaposition of surf guitar against electronic beats, "Sound of the Underground" was praised for its quality for both a girl group and a reality television act.
 The song was referred to as a defining moment of the decade musically, credited with reshaping British pop for the 2000s.